 Amanda Witt co-leads both the Cybersecurity, Privacy and Data Governance Practice and the Technology, Privacy & Cybersecurity Practice at Kilpatrick Townsend.
 She focuses her practice in the areas of information technology, U.S. and global privacy, IoT, information security, e-commerce, cross-border transactions, outsourcing, licensing and procurement, intellectual property protection and transactions, strategic alliances, commercial transactions, software development and licensing, SaaS services, and electronic signatures.

 Amanda has worked with clients in the acquisition and licensing of technology as well as in the provision of services throughout the supply chain.
 She has assisted clients in various industries in the drafting and negotiation of various technology agreements, including traditional licensing, data use and licensing agreements, software development, hosting agreements, reseller agreements, website co-branding agreements, and website development agreements.

-As part of her practice, Ms. Witt helps clients identify, understand and manage privacy and information security risks, including evaluating a client’s obligations under GDPR, CCPA, GLBA, COPPA, CAN-SPAM, BIPA, security breach notification laws, other U.S. state and federal privacy and data security requirements, and global data protection laws (including those in the EU, Canada and Latin America).
-Ms. Witt is also a Certified Information Privacy Professional (CIPP/US) and (CIPP/E), as certified by the International Association of Privacy Professionals (IAPP).
-She has been appointed to serve as a Co-Chair of the IAPP Atlanta KnowledgeNet chapter (2016 - 2017), currently serves as the Secretary and Treasurer of the Privacy & Technology Section of the Georgia Bar, and also serves as a Board Member of the International Section of the Georgia Bar.
+As part of her practice, Amanda helps clients identify, understand and manage privacy and information security risks, including evaluating a client’s obligations under GDPR, CCPA, GLBA, COPPA, CAN-SPAM, BIPA, security breach notification laws, other U.S. state and federal privacy and data security requirements, and global data protection laws (including those in the EU, Canada and Latin America).
+She is also a Certified Information Privacy Professional (CIPP/US) and (CIPP/E), as certified by the International Association of Privacy Professionals (IAPP).
+She has been appointed to serve as a Co-Chair of the IAPP Atlanta KnowledgeNet chapter (2016-2017), currently serves as the Secretary and Treasurer of the Privacy & Technology Section of the Georgia Bar, and also serves as a Board Member of the International Section of the Georgia Bar.

 Along with having a master's degree in international intellectual property from a European university, her practice includes advising clients in connection with international software licensing, global privacy, foreign distributorships and foreign procurement of services.

-Prior to joining the firm, Ms. Witt was a partner in the Atlanta office of a national law firm.
-Ms. Witt’s prior experience included the representation of regulated entities in business process and information technology outsourcing transactions.
+Prior to joining the firm, Amanda was a partner in the Atlanta office of a national law firm.
+Her prior experience included the representation of regulated entities in business process and information technology outsourcing transactions.